"I will conquer it all with the power of my MIND!"

-- Hair Decorations: She wears a red bow (or is it a flower?) on the side of her head along with another pair to hold her pig tails on the back of her head.
-Her dead sister also sports a red bow albeit on the opposite side of the head.
+Hair Decorations: She wears a red a flower on the side of her head along with another pair to hold her pig tails on the back of her head.
+Her dead sister also sports a red flower albeit on the opposite side of the head.

 "EMPATHY MODULE NOT RESPONDING."

 Also known as "the Soulless Automaton", he is the fourth character to unlock.
 Despite being a robot, he still needs to eat food, but unlike the other characters, he can eat spoiled food without negative effects.
 He also takes damage from standing in the rain, but being struck by lighting has a chance to "supercharge" him, regenerating his health and giving him a temporary speed boost and light source at the cost of some Sanity.
 His base stats are lower than normal, but he can upgrade himself by "eating" Gears, increasing his maximum Health, Hunger, and Sanity.

 Clockwork Creature: His inner workings mainly consist of turning cogs and gears based on his character profile.

 Eating Machine: For some reason, he needs to eat food to survive and heal his wounds just like his human counterparts instead of just recharging his batteries, refueling his engines, and/or repairing his chasis like a typical robot would.

 Robotic Psychopath: He is very fond of exterminating the life out of organics.
 Whatever they may be.

 Robo Speak: His unique text dialogue mainly consists of these.